concretecms-community-store/community_store/README.md

 Please refer to the project wiki for more extended details - https://github.com/concrete5-community-store/community_store/wiki

-The goal of this project is to provide a stable, feature rich, highly extensible and customizable 'shopping cart toolkit' for concrete5.7.
+The goal of this project is to provide a stable, feature rich, highly extensible and customizable 'shopping cart toolkit' for concrete5.7 and v8.

 At this point the add-on and it's associated payment and shipping methods are functioning well, but should still be considered beta.
 If you are not a concrete5 developer and wish to use the Community Store on a production site it is advised that you find a developer to assist you.